Hairstylist and Makeup Artist

 What's the grossest hair or head ailment you ever saw on the job?

-Asked by Chesuray over 12 years ago
+Asked by Chesuray almost 13 years ago

 Honestly, I haven't encountered many icky situations.
 Working in higher-end markets -- a nice salon in Santa Monica or more elite special events -- has shielded me from that.
 But I’ve heard stories from my friends and coworkers that are insane!
 The two things that come to mind are the elderly lady who came to the students at Aveda Institute after she had been hospitalized.
 She had longer hair and the hospital staff had not taken care of her hair and after months of bed rest, she was left with her hair tangled and matted in knots.
 She did not want to cut it and cried all day while the students and instructors attempted to shampoo/condition/detangle it.
 I was with another client so I was not helping with this but it was so sad.
 She had not been taken care of properly and she was very emotional about losing her hair.
 She didn't want to cut it but it was coming out in handfuls.
 Oh, it was awful.
 In another situation, I was observing a more experience stylist who was teaching a class in another salon.
 The salon had provided models for the class, which is standard practice.
 We were only there for about 30 minutes when the stylist had to stop the class because the first "model" had lice.
 The model was terribly embarrassed and very upset.
 She had two children in elementary school and they had picked up lice at school the week before (very common).
 She had treated them but didn't realize that the situation had spread to her.
 Unfortunately, for sanitary reasons, the class was cancelled.